Sergio Albert

-Sergio Albert (born October 28, 1951) is a Mexican former American football placekicker who played one season with the St. Louis Cardinals of the National Football League.
+Sergio Albert (born October 28, 1951) is a Mexican former American football placekicker who played one season with the St. Louis Cardinals of the National Football League (NFL).
 He played college football at U.S. International University.

-Early years
+Early life

 Albert attended high school in Mexico City, Mexico.
 He first enrolled at Universidad Anáhuac México Norte for 2 years, before accepting a soccer scholarship from the U.S. International University in 1972.

 In the fall of 1972, he would walk on to the football team after a tryout as a soccer-style placekicker.
 Because he was primarily a soccer player, he appeared in only 3 football games that season.
 In 1973, he appeared in 10 games but had few kicking opportunities, although he made a 54-yard field goal.

 Professional career

-Albert was selected by the St. Louis Cardinals in the eighth round (189th overall) of the 1974 NFL Draft.
+Albert was selected by the St. Louis Cardinals in the eighth round (189th overall) of the 1974 NFL draft.
 He is distinguished as being the third Mexican born player to be drafted into the National Football League (Tom Fears and Efren Herrera were the first ones).
 The Dallas Cowboys tried to sign him as an undrafted free agent in 1973, but the league did not allow the transaction.

 He became a part of the team, after the Cardinals made the unusual move of keeping 2 kickers on the roster, while also choosing him over fellow rookie and ex-soccer player Pat Leahy.
 He was a kickoff specialist and a backup to Jim Bakken, until being waived on August 13, 1975.

 On August 13, 1975, he was claimed off waivers by the Chicago Bears, but was released 5 days later.